 5. TURN ON BATTERY SAVER MODE

 The next big thing you can do to preserve your battery while traveling is to put your laptop into the Battery Saver Mode.
 Battery Saver will throttle your background apps and actually limit the amount of power that your processor uses.

 The fastest way to turn the Battery Saver Mode on is to go over to the bottom on the right, click on the battery, and then move the slider all the way over to Best Battery Life.
 That will give you the best possible life.

 6. ADJUST SLEEP SETTING

 One last tack you can do to preserve power is to tell your computer to go to sleep faster when it’s not in use.
-And the simplest way to do that is just to go over here to the Search box and type in power, and search right here: Power and sleep settings.
+The simplest way to do that is just to go over here to the Search box type in power, and search right here: Power and sleep settings.

 Go ahead and click the Power and Sleep Settings.
 And under Screen, where it says On battery, turn off the screen, you could change it to as little as two or three or five minutes.
 This way when it’s running on battery, and you step away for a second, it’s going to shut down the screen when it’s not in use to preserve that power.

 LAPTOP BATTERY HACKS QUICK REVIEW

 So let’s do a quick review of the top six things you can do to potentially double your laptop’s battery life.
 They are: